processmining-in-logistics/psm/docs/how_to_build.md

-# How to Build the PSM from Sources
+# How to Build and Run the PSM from Sources

 ## 1. Building from Command Line